moa-digitalagency/JusristudeAI/replit.md

-# Plateforme de Jurisprudence IA
+# LexIA - Intelligence Artificielle au service du Droit

 ## Overview

-A professional legal research platform that enables lawyers and legal professionals to search for case law (jurisprudence) using artificial intelligence.
+**LexIA** is a professional legal research platform that enables lawyers and legal professionals to search for case law (jurisprudence) using artificial intelligence.
 The application leverages OpenRouter's AI API to analyze legal cases and find similar precedents, helping legal professionals build stronger arguments and identify relevant case law.

-The platform features secure authentication, encrypted data storage, role-based access control, an intelligent search system, and **bulk PDF import capabilities** that can process up to 200 legal case PDFs at once with automatic field extraction from Moroccan legal case documents.
+The platform features secure authentication, encrypted data storage, role-based access control, an intelligent search system, **bulk PDF import capabilities** that can process up to 200 legal case PDFs at once, and a **comprehensive settings system** allowing administrators to configure the platform name, branding, and SEO metadata dynamically.

 ## User Preferences